vadosnaprimer/pspkvm/trunk/Readme.txt

 --------------------------------
 Change log
 --------------------------------
+- FreeType2 fonts support.
+(Please see "Running tips: Use FreeType2 font files")
 - Bug fixes:
-  1) HTTPS connection always fail
-  2) On Screen Keyboard fail to open
-  3) Virtual Keyboard cannot input 4 and 6
+  1) Mess display bug of NokiaUI for some games, e.g American Army.
+  2) Fix PlatformRequest() issue of not launching Installer for Jad/Jar files.
-- Input symbols and numbers while Chinese Input is open
+- Add missing character in Chinese Input Method.
+Now full GB2312 charset is supported.
-- Improve performance of FileConnection InputStream.skip()
+- Optimize alpha-blending of drawRGB() with VFPU instructions.

 --------------------------------
 General information